 In 1939 when war broke out, Peter and Margaret were concerned there may be an invasion on the east coast.
-In her autobiography Agatha records how Mrs McLeod drove from North Walsham with the two youngest McLeod children, David who was 5 and Agatha’s god-daughter Crystal who was 3 and their nanny.
-David and Crystal then stayed in the relative safety of Greenway, her home on the River Dart, for the early part of the conflict.
+In her autobiography Agatha records how Mrs McLeod drove from North Walsham with the two youngest McLeod children, David who was 5 and Agatha’s god-daughter Cristall who was 3 and their nanny.
+David and Cristall then stayed in the relative safety of Greenway, her home on the River Dart, for the early part of the conflict.

 Agatha died peacefully at home at Winterbrook House in Wallingford, Oxon on 12 January 1976.